 Nigredo (black): This first stage provides for the recognition of shadow presences, archetypal and complex representations, as well as projections.
 The mother is the medial place holder between the sick grandmother and the “painted-bird handicap” of our protagonist, Little Red Cap.
 In her insistence that Little Red Cap get on her way before it gets too hot, the mother is showing her awareness that Little Red Cap will not evolve if she continues living out of the inflated space of being crowned too soon (Little Red Cap’s handicap).

-Albedo (white): This second stage provides opportunities for communications between the masculine (animus) and feminine (anima) aspects of the psyche.
-From our tale, it is known that both the feminine maiden/mother/crone and the masculine bumbling/mean-spirited/sacred hunter and 2 wolves are in search of relationship/dialogue with each other.
+Albedo (white): This second stage provides opportunities for communication between the masculine (animus) and feminine (anima) aspects of the psyche.
+From our tale, it is known that both the feminine maiden/mother/crone and the masculine bumbling/mean-spirited/sacred hunter and two wolves are in search of relationship/dialogue with each other.